breez/breez-sdk-liquid/packages/flutter_breez_liquid/DEVELOPMENT.md

 ## Available commands

-You can also run individual build steps:
+You can also run individual build steps.
+To see all available recipes, run `just`:

 ```bash
 just init                    # Install dependencies only